Transurethral resection of the prostate (TURP)

 What you can expect

-TURP generally takes 60 to 90 minutes.
+The TURP procedure takes about 60 to 90 minutes to perform.
 Before surgery you'll be given either general anesthesia — which means you'll be unconscious during the procedure — or spinal anesthesia, which means you'll remain conscious.
-You might also have a dose of antibiotics to prevent infection.
+You might also be given a dose of antibiotics to prevent infection.

 During the procedure